-A warm and comforting lentil rice pilaf with caramelized onions.
-This pilaf is known as ‘mujadara’ in the middle east and is vegan-friendly and perfect as a side for holidays or weeknight dinners!
+Mujadara is a warm and comforting Lentil Rice Pilaf topped with caramelized onions.
+Mujadara is a common dish made in Lebanon and all over the Middle East.
+It’s vegan-friendly and perfect as a side for holidays or weeknight dinners!

 Okay, let’s walk you through this lentil rice pilaf recipe.
 It’s not a difficult one, but when we hear things like ‘risotto’ or ‘pilaf’ often some major anxiety kicks in.

 I serve my pilaf with a simple Shirazi salad.
-Just chopped tomatoes, cucumbers, and onions, a glug or two of olive oil, a squeeze of lemon juice, a pinch of salt and pepper, and a handful of chopped mint or parsley if I’ve got it on hand.
+Just chopped tomatoes, cucumbers, and onions, a glug or two of olive oil, a squeeze of lemon juice, a pinch of salt and pepper, and a handful of chopped mint, parsley, or both if I’ve got them on hand.
 Truthfully, this recipe will take you about 30 minutes of hands-on time, but it’ll be well worth it at the end.

 - 1 cup basmati rice

 - 2 medium onions, cut into 1/4 inch slices

 - ½ teaspoon ground turmeric (optional)

 - 1½ teaspoon ground cinnamon